paolosalvatori/aks-managed-prometheus-and-grafana-bicep/README.md

 - Azure CLI version 2.50.0 or later installed. to install or upgrade, see [Install Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 - `aks-preview` Azure CLI extension of version 0.5.145 or later installed

-You can run `az --version` to verify above versions.

-to install the aks-preview extension, run the following command:
+You can run `az --version` to verify the above version.
+Run the following command to install the aks-preview extension:

 ```bash
 az extension add --name aks-preview